Secure Legal Help for Your Wage and Hour ComplaintsĀ

 Wage and Hour Attorney

-If you have complaints against your employer for not paying you the correct wages or for violating laws pertaining to hours worked, then you may need the help of a wage and hour attorney.
+If you have complaints against your employer for not paying you the correct wages or for violating laws about hours worked, then you may need the help of a wage and hour attorney.
 California law is very specific when it comes to employee rights.
 You have the right to certain earnings, and you have the right to things like breaks.

 If your employer violations California wage and hour laws, you can then file a lawsuit to fight for the money you deserve.
 You do not have to sit back and let your employer take advantage of you.
 These laws specifically protect you and compel your employer to follow them.